discourse/discourse_docker/README.md

 - **Edit** app.yml with your environment specific information, including binds and volumes
 - `sudo ./launcher bootstrap app`
 - `sudo ./launcher start app`
+- Ensure you setup iptables or some other firewall to protect various ports (like postgres/redis in multi image setups)

 Note: you can add yourself to the docker group if you wish to avoid `sudo` with `usermod -a -G docker your-user-name`.